axiom-crypto/worldcoin-aggregation/README.md

 # Worldcoin Aggregation

-This repo contains the implementation of smart contracts and client circuits designed to aggregate multiple Worldcoin grant Groth16 proofs into a single, succinct proof.
+This repo contains the implementation of smart contracts and client circuits designed to aggregate multiple Worldcoin grant WorldID proofs into a single, succinct proof.
 The circuits are developed in Rust using Halo2.
 The smart contracts are designed to be called back by AxiomV2Query after it has verified the proofs.

 The proof aggregation enables a more cost-effective distribution of the grant.